dislux-hapfyl/pynksh/README.md

 would making this better be worth it to anyone?

+let's talk on Discord so we can understand my concoction

 main argument: typing 20-50% of the characters = faster app production

 thanks for stopping in